Sustainable Development International Cooperation Program 2023 Call for Proposals

 Proposals are to address the challenge of ecosystem degradation in arid and semi-arid regions, make comprehensive strategies of long-term data acquisition and transect-based monitoring to assess degradation, explores historical extreme drought patterns over the past century and conducts an in-depth analysis of vegetation transformations within key ecological transects.
 Proposals may also delve into the intricate relationship between atmospheric deposition (nitrogen, sulfur, etc) and their repercussions on terrestrial ecosystem dynamics and carbon sequestration.
 Proposals should underscore the vital role of these depositions in bolstering ecosystem functionality.
 Methodologically, proposals should adopt diverse approaches, spanning varying scales, to uncover the underlying mechanisms driving the decline of natural ecological systems.
 Additionally, proposals should delve into the formulation of strategies for the restoration and sustainable development of these ecosystems.
 These tactics are underpinned by rigorous scientific support,

 aimed at assisting arid and semi-arid regions grappling with extreme drought and the consequences of human activities.
-The goal is to guide the achievement of
+The goal is to guide the achievement of restoration and regional sustainability objectives by providing evidence-based solutions for these ecological challenges.

 5. Impact and mechanisms of extreme climate on ecosystem stability and resilience (subject reference code 1: C03, D01, D05, D07 or E09)